 road as the Waterworld complex.
 Around the car park area there is a

-play area for children and the new Heron Tennis Centre (photo 1).
-You can walk around this area,
+play area for children and the Heron Tennis Centre (photo 1).
+You

-the path is flat and the surface is sealed.
+can go around this area, the path is flat and the surface is

 the kiosk.
-This will take you on a short walk under the viaduct and
+This will take you under the viaduct and means that you

-means that you can avoid the busy road.
-There is a metal gate
+can avoid the busy road.
+There is a metal gate chicane which will

-chicanes along this walk which may present a problem for the larger
+this route which may present a problem for the larger

-wheelchair or motorised scooter.
-Cross over at the traffic lights
+wheelchair or motorised scooter user.
+Cross over at the traffic

 The whole of the bottom area of the gardens is completely

-accessible – the surface is sealed and flat, with some bumps in
+accessible and the surface is sealed and flat but with

-places due to tree roots (photo 4).
-At the moment the gardens are
+some bumps in places due to tree roots (photo 4,

 at the zebra crossing.
 This will take you into the boating lake